Therapeutic Farm

 Xena, Xara, and Xander the Ducks

-Xena, Xara, Xander are three ducks that came to Forget Me Not Farm in the spring of 2020 during the COVID-19 pandemic shelter in place order.
+Zippy, Zelda and Xena are ducks that came to Forget Me Not Farm in the spring of 2020 during the COVID-19 pandemic shelter in place order.
 The ducks had been incubated in a high school biology classroom for a project on life cycles, and after successfully hatching they were meant to be classroom pets.
 However, since the schools had shut down, there was no one willing to care for the ducks long term...they needed a forever home.
 We were contacted by one of the students who was a volunteer at Forget Me Not Farm and agreed to take the baby ducks until they were old enough to rehome.
-Like so many of our rescues we could not part with these little darlings and soon they joined Ernie, Zippy and Zelda and our flock doubled in size overnight.
+Like so many of our rescues we could not part with these little darlings!

 In Memoriam